 - Cornerstone Lutheran Church Play Area (Fishers): Climbing equipment for all ages, plus a toddler-friendly zone.

-- The Treehouse at Plainfield Christian Church (Plainfield): Two-story whimsical play structure for ages 2–12.
+- The Treehouse at Plainfield Christian Church (Plainfield): Two-story whimsical play structure for ages 2 to 12.

-- The Center at The Well (Brownsburg): Eco-friendly indoor playroom created with repurposed toys.
+- The Center at The Well (Brownsburg): Eco-friendly indoor playroom built with repurposed toys.

 - Playzone at Community Center @ AFC (Anderson): Five-level playground structure with regular open hours.